This is an installment of a series featuring successful American University alumna.

 HCAU: What advice do you have for current AU students looking to break into the strategic communication field?

-HCAU: For students interested in working in social media—what positions or job titles should they be looking for?
+HCAU: For students interested in working in the communication for social change space—what positions or job titles should they be looking for?

 HCAU: Where do you see yourself in five years?